OsebeSammi/Android/README.md

 Android
 =======

-This is be the repo for  my Droid recipes
+This is the repo for  my Droid recipes